-• People received their medicines as prescribed and the service had safe medicine storage systems in place.

-The provider had a medicine policy in place which guided staff on how to administer and manage medicines safely.

-- We observed staff administering medicines to people in line with their prescriptions.
-There was accurate recording of the administration of medicines. - Staff had been trained in administering medicines and their competency checked.
+- People received their medicines as prescribed and the service had safe medicine storage systems in place.
+The provider had a medicine policy in place which guided staff on how to administer and manage medicines safely. - We observed staff administering medicines to people in line with their prescriptions.
+There was accurate recording of the administration of medicines. - Staff had been trained in administering medicines and their competency was checked regularly to ensure they followed best practice.